manuelmz/coming_to_julia/README.md

   - **The notebook elementary_CA.jl** gives an implementation of the elementary one dimensional cellular automata
   -

-I am planning on exnapnding the number of notebooks providing examples.
+I am planning on expanding the number of notebooks providing examples.